aditya-01-02/library-management-system/README.md

 This will:
 1. Initialize the database (library.db)
 2. Start the Gradio interface
-3. Open the app in your browser
+3. Open the app in the browser

 ## 📊 Example Screens
 * Add Book & View Details